 Author: Paula Hawkins

-Paula Hawkins wrote this psychological thriller in the first person narrative from the perspective of three women.
+Paula Hawkins wrote The Girl of the Train, a psychological thriller in the first person narrative from the perspective of three women.

 The dreadful unwinding facts that author created will leave you hooked and catch you till the end.

 It’s one of the most racy bestseller books of recent times across the globe.
 Gone Girl by Gillian Flynn is mystery thriller book.

 The suspense is built by unreliable narrator and main characters of the book, Nick Dunne and Amy, in the first part of the book.
 In the second part author unravel the truth and hidden realities.

 This classic by Emily Bronte challenged the stern Victorian beliefs and created controversies.